Cattery Design provides a source of advice, information and help to everyone thinking about starting, building,

 (imagine every potential kennel or cattery owner individually looking

-do I start?"
+do I start?".

-We are the ONLY indepth resource focusing on cattery
+It is the ONLY indepth resource focusing on cattery

 & kennel design, planning/ zoning & construction

-We provide information, advice & designs and the knowledge
+Providing information, advice & designs and the knowledge

 to choose between ALL the options to find the best

 Cattery Design does not manufacture - manufacturers only provide